 We are currently engaged in two ongoing opposition proceedings to European patents in the European Patent Office to narrow or invalidate the claims of patents owned by third parties.
 We have obtained favorable interim decisions in both oppositions, although both decisions are now under appeal.
 The ultimate outcome of these oppositions remains uncertain.
-In addition, we have obtained a favorable decision in a third opposition, which is longer appealable.

 We filed our notice of opposition in the first proceeding, opposing a patent (EP 0896586) held by Genentech, Inc., or Genentech, in July 2007 on the grounds of added matter, insufficient disclosure, lack of novelty and lack of inventive step.
-Amgen and U3 Pharma also opposed the Genentech patent.
+Amgen Inc. and U3 Pharma GmbH also opposed the Genentech patent.
 If the issued claims of the Genentech patent were determined to be valid and construed to cover MM-121 or MM-111, our development and commercialization of these product candidates in Europe could be delayed or prevented.
 In August 2009, the European Patent Office issued a written decision rejecting several sets of Genentech's claims and upholding the patent solely on the basis of a further set of claims that we believe will not restrict the development or commercialization of MM-121 or MM-111.
 All parties have appealed this decision.
 Pending the outcome of the appeal proceedings, the original issued claims of the Genentech patent remain in effect.
 Each party has submitted written statements regarding the appeal to the European Patent Office.
 No date has been set for a hearing for the appeal.